bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 2.  **Kernel density estimation**

-3.  **Maxmimum liklihood density estimation**
+3.  **Maximum likelihood density estimation**

 **Normalized histograms**.
 One way for representing a distribution is with normalized histograms.
-Normalized histograms is calculated following the bottom steps: 1) select a number of bins; 2) place the bins along the dimension of the groups; 3) count the number of points in each bin; 4) normalize the count such that the sum over all the bins sums to 1.
-The problem with histograms is the placement of the bins.
+Normalized histograms are calculated following the following steps: 1) select some bins (an object with predefined volume);
+2) place the bins along the dimensions (features) of the groups;
+3) count the number of samples in each bin;
+4) normalize the count such that the sum over all the bins sums to 1.
+One challenge with normalized histograms is the problem of placement of the bins.
-Kernel density estimation allows for data driven placement of the bins.
+Kernel density estimation allows for a data-driven placement of the bins.

 **Kernel density estimation** tries to bridge the problem of placing the bins.
 It starts with fitting a fixed volume around each data point.
-The number of points in that volume are count and all of that is normalized.
+The number of points in that volume is counted and is normalized.
 We can imagine that we have a **kernel** e.g.

 $$H(u) = 1, x \in (-\frac{1}{2}, \frac{1}{2}),$$

 $$H(u)=0, x \not\in (-\frac{1}{2}, \frac{1}{2})$$

-The density estimate **(“glding/sliding historgram”)** is then calcualted as
+The density estimate **(“gliding/sliding histogram”)** is then calculated as

 $$P(x;h) = \frac{1}{h}\frac{1}{p}\sum_{i=1}^pH(\frac{x-x^{i}}{h})$$

-where $x^{i}$ is a point from the dataset.
-There are $p$ number of points and $h$ is the number of bins.
-The $x$ denotes a point from the set (recall that each point has an avialble volume it occupy).
-It is called **sliding** since we are sliding through all the points and caluculate the similarity to other points occuping the same volume as the current point we have slight to.
+where $x^{i}$ is a sample from the dataset.
+There are $p$ numbers of samples and $h$ is the number of bins.
+The $x$ denotes a sample from the set (recall that each sample has an available volume it occupies).
+It is called **sliding** since we are sliding through all the samples and calculate the similarity to other samples occupying the overlapping volume as the current sample we have slight to.
 One parameter of the density estimates is the type of kernel used.
 Frequent forms of kernels that are used are:

 1.  **gaussian**